 - CU Alumni Association

-The Alumni Association, in partnership with Forever Buffs chapters and clubs across the country, awards scholarships to incoming first-year students and continuing CU students.
+The Alumni Association, in partnership with Forever Buffs chapters and clubs across the country, offers scholarships to incoming first-year students and continuing CU students.
 Apply for most scholarships through the CU Boulder Scholarship Application.

 - New Student & Family Programs